(con't from Part IV)

 We can get even more daring by inserting another episode in the key relative to THAT one, where the texture is only thinned to, let's say, 3 voices, 2 of which (soprano and bass) are free and play on both sides of a 3rd middle voice (tenor) which reiterates one of the countersubjects!

 Doing something bold and unexpected like this keeps the Pedal line going and will create additional interest in what might otherwise be considered by the listener as the ordinary run of business [See blog, Do The Unexpected}.

 After this, for the next entry of the subject, we can keep the Pedal line moving, modulate to the relative key of the subdominant, and keep the subject in the soprano, but, this time have the 1st countersubject carried in the alto, the 2nd countersubject carried in the bass, and the 3rd countersubject in the tenor, all 4 sounding together.

 It's very easy from there, to pass directly to the subdominant tonality without any intervening episode, moving the subject to the bass, the 2nd countersubject to the tenor, the 1st countersubject to the alto, and the 3rd countersubject on top.

 The subdominant key is, historically, a favorite tonality for preceding the final entry in the home key; saving the subdominant like this for the end of the Fugue helps to reestablish the balance of tonalities and reaffirms the original key.

-This stretto might also be worked into a coda over a stretch of, let's say, 9 bars in the home key where a 2nd tenor line is added midway through, maybe over a dominant pedal point, increasing the texture gradually from 2 to 5 voices; this might then lead to a chromatically winding series of 3rds in the left hand as the swell shoe is further opened, with an unexpected turn into the relative key for a moment before making a quick turn back to the dominant, and then to the final tonic chord with a double Picardy 3rd over the full power of the instrument in, let's say, 6 voices employing a double pedal in octaves.
+A stretto of the subject might also be worked into the coda over a stretch of, let's say, 9 bars in the home key where a 2nd tenor line is added midway through, maybe over a dominant pedal point, increasing the texture gradually from 2 to 5 voices; this might then lead to a chromatically winding series of 3rds in the left hand as the swell shoe is further opened, with an unexpected turn into the relative key for a moment before making a quick turn back to the dominant, and then to the final tonic chord with a double Picardy 3rd over the full power of the instrument in, let's say, 6 voices employing a double pedal in octaves.